 Serving & Storage

 Choose to pair this restaurant style Dal Makhani with Indian flatbreads like Naan, Tandoori Roti, Paratha, Chapati, Aloo Paratha.
-If serving with rice, serve with plain steamed basmati rice or savory Jeera Rice.
+If serving with rice, serve with plain steamed basmati rice or savory and fragrant Jeera Rice.

 Dal Makhani keeps well in the refrigerator for 1 to 2 days.
 Reheat while serving and add water, if the consistency looks very thick.
 Add a few dollops of cream and butter while serving.